 Leaving Darwin, we head down the Stuart Highway towards Litchfield National Park.
 There we will see delightful freshwater waterfalls and swimming holes, as well as some impressively sized termite mounds.
 We will visit Florence Falls and Buley Rockhole, enjoy a picnic lunch before another refreshing swim at Wangi Falls, which is surrounded by an idyllic monsoon forest.
-Our final tour for the day is a cruise of the vast waterways of the Mary River.
-This is brimming with crocs and native birds and a must-see for the Top End.
-From there we arrive at our campsite for the night and enjoy dinner.
+We then hit the road to Wulna Country, where your Limilngan-Wulna hosts – the land’s Traditional Owners – will greet you with a Cul Cul or ‘Welcome to Country’.
+Learn about their culture during bush tucker talks and didgeridoo and basket weaving demonstrations.
+From there we arrive at our private campsite in the Mary River region and enjoy dinner.
 (L,D)

 Day 2: Mary River to Kakadu National Park

-After breakfast this morning, head to Kakadu National Park and discover ancient Aboriginal rock art in Ubirr.
+After breakfast this morning, head to onto the water on a wildlife cruise in the Mary River Wetlands, a network of waterways home to crocodiles and native bird species.
+We then head to Kakadu National Park and discover ancient Aboriginal rock art in Ubirr.
 Your guide will lead an interpretive cultural walk through the numerous rock galleries, before you climb to the top of a lookout for views over the Nardab floodplain.
 This afternoon you have the option to take a scenic flight over Kakadu (at your own expense).
 The flight takes in views over the Arnhem Land escarpment, vast flood plains and billabongs.
 We will then further our understanding of the local Aboriginal culture with a visit to the Warradjan Aboriginal Cultural Centre.
 Tonight, relax by the pool at the Kakadu campground and enjoy a group dinner.
 (B,L,D)